jOOQ/sql-scripts/README.md

 # sql-scripts
-Some fun and useful SQL scripts
+Some fun and useful SQL scripts as referenced from https://blog.jooq.org, and elsewhere